 Explorer for ArcGIS allows everyone in your organization to find, analyze, and share maps you create in your portal on their devices.
 You can visualize data, search for places and features on your maps, sketch on the maps to highlight important features, share maps with other Explorer users, and tell stories with interactive map presentations.

-See the Explorer for ArcGIS requirements for information on supported Portal for ArcGIS versions.
+See the Explorer for ArcGIS requirements for information on supported ArcGIS Enterprise versions.

 Navigator for ArcGIS